IBM/ACE-RISCV/verification/readme.md

 We use the tool [RefinedRust](https://plv.mpi-sws.org/refinedrust/) in the [Coq proof assistant](https://coq.inria.fr/) for verification.

 ## Architecture
-We annotate the Rust source code of the security monitor with verification annotations.
+Our approach to proving code in the security monitor is to add verification annotations to the Rust source code.
 These include invariants as well as pre- and postconditions.

-Afterwards, we use RefinedRust to translate the Rust source code and annotations into a representation in the Coq proof assistant.
+Afterwards, RefinedRust translates the Rust source code and annotations into a representation in the Coq proof assistant.
 This is initiated by running `make verify` in the root directory of the repository.

-The generated Coq code is placed in the [`verification/generated_code/ace`](/verification/generated_code/ace) folder.
+The generated Coq code is placed in the [`verification/rust_proofs/ace`](/verification/rust_proofs/ace) folder.
-It is split into two subfolders, [`generated`](/verification/generated_code/ace/generated) and [`proofs`](/verification/generated_code/ace/proofs).
+There are two subfolders, [`generated`](/verification/rust_proofs/ace/generated) and [`proofs`](/verification/rust_proofs/ace/proofs).
-The [`generated`](/verification/generated_code/ace/generated) subfolder contains the automatically generated model of the Rust code, the translated specifications, and proof templates.
+The [`generated`](/verification/rust_proofs/ace/generated) subfolder contains the automatically generated model of the Rust code, the translated specifications, and proof templates.
 It is re-generated on every run of `make verify` and thus should not be modified manually.
-The [`proofs`](/verification/generated_code/ace/proofs) subfolder contains the proofs for the individual functions.
+The [`proofs`](/verification/rust_proofs/ace/proofs) subfolder contains the proofs for the individual functions.
-These files may be modified, as they are not touched by RefinedRust after their initial creation, and may contain partially manual proofs.
+These files can be modified because they are not touched by RefinedRust after their initial creation.
+If the default RefinedRust proof automation does not succeed in completing the proof, (correct) manual proof steps will need to be added to complete the proof of the function.

 In addition to the files managed by RefinedRust, the [`verification/theories`](/verification/theories) folder contains definitions and lemmas that are useful for specifying the Rust code.
 These files are manually created and written, and imported into RefinedRust through annotations on the Rust code.